JakobStrasser/tretton37uppgift/README.md

 A while ago I saw a youtube video about a CLI package, Cocona, that makes console applications run like web applications in .net with a host so added that in to try it out.

-There was no easy unit tests to do since the application was one big recursive function so broke out the download function and wrote a unit test for that as well as handling retries on timeouts or other request-issues.
+There was no easy unit tests to do since the application was one big recursive function so broke out the download function and wrote a unit test for that as well as handling retries on timeouts or other errors.

 Testing had to be put in a partial class because of the CLI package.
 So I did not use the recommended pattern of dependency injection of a HttpClientFactory.